mattt/Replay/README.md

 </details>

-Replay can also run **without** a HAR file by using in-memory stubs:
+Replay can also stub responses inline:

 ```swift
 import Foundation